-What Japanese fermentation is
+What Japanese fermentation is and why it matters in the kitchen

 In home cooking, fermentation is less about romance and more about utility.
 It deepens flavor, changes texture, helps ingredients keep longer, and turns simple staples into a more expressive pantry.
 If you want the most important foundation ingredient behind that system, move next to what is koji or the more practical koji fermentation guide.
 If your first concern is risk rather than method, start with fermentation safety.

-How Japanese fermentation works
+How Japanese fermentation works: enzymes, salt, and time

 At the simplest level, Japanese fermentation works through microbes and enzymes acting on ingredients over time.
 Some processes rely heavily on enzymatic breakdown driven by koji, while others depend more on salt-managed microbial activity.
 In both cases, starches and proteins are transformed into sweeter, richer, more aromatic, and more savory foods, whether you are working toward miso, amazake, or a rice-led ferment.